Infant injured during Bayshore street racing crash has died

 The two were also charged with street racing.

-Tristan Harris, a passenger in Cameron Herrin's 2018 Ford Mustang, was also charged with street racing.
+Tristan Herrin, a passenger in Cameron Herrin's 2018 Ford Mustang, was also charged with street racing.
 Florida law allows for passengers who knowingly rides in a racing vehicle to be charged.

 Witnesses say the Mustang and the 2015 Nissan driven by Barrineau were side by side, and switched places and changed lanes at times.